 Smoking is the single most preventable cause of premature death and ill-health in our society.
 The School policy on smoking aims to give students the message that the habit creates health problems for smokers and non-smokers alike, that non-smoking represents the norm in society and that it receives support from the School and staff.
 It is an offence for children under 18 years to be sold tobacco products.
-In addition, the School will not accept the use of "vaping".
+In addition, the School will not accept the use of vaping or the use of other nicotine based products.